KeAndre Bates: Career

 Bates earned his place among World's top triple jumpers before graduation from Florida.
-Bates earned fourteen NCAA Division 1 All-American as a college student-athlete.
+Bates earned fourteen NCAA Division I All-American as a college student-athlete.
 He earned an athletic scholarship to attended University of Florida and competed for the Florida Gators men's track and field.

 Personal Biography

 KeAndre Bates was born in Temple, Texas, United States, and attended Burges High School'14 as a University Interscholastic League Texas 4A two sport athlete (football and Track and Field) before committing to Florida Gators track and field.